fable-compiler/ts2fable/README.md

 ### Debugging

 Set a breakpoint.
 It is configured to run against electron.d.ts by default.
-You can change this by editing the launch.json in launch.json and package.json
+You can change this by editing the args in launch.json and package.json

+### Note

+When using F5 debugging, output is to the debug console, whereas yarn run-both will output 2 files in the output folder for comparison.

 ## Usage